 Do all builders have display homes?

 Project builders generally have display homes grouped together in a display village, so you can inspect numerous project builders in one visit, and then compare them.
 This gives you the opportunity to see the end result, including the quality of finishes and the design layout.
 Although custom builders usually don’t have display homes, you can still look at other builder’s display homes, search the internet, visit kitchen showrooms and tile shops to make individual choices for your new home.
 This can be very time consuming, as there are literally dozens of choices and decisions to be made.
-So if you’re the kind of person who may find this overwhelming, a project builder may be a better choice for you.
+So if you’re the kind of person who may find this overwhelming and recognise the many benefits of visiting a display home, a project builder may be a better choice for you.

 Insider Tip: Display homes are often built to much higher specifications, and usually come with a much bigger price tag.
 So make sure you clarify this with each builder before you make a commitment.